nicoleliu125/learngit/readme.txt

 git test original branch

-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple。-dev branch edit